wleona3/prerender-useragent-passthrough/README.md

 # prerender-useragent-passthrough
-A plugin for [Prerender](https://github.com/prerender/prerender) which makes it passthrough the request user-agent instead of masking it.
+A plugin for [Prerender](https://github.com/prerender/prerender) which makes it pass through the request user-agent instead of masking it.
 This is intended for sites that serve different content based on the request user agent.

 ## Usage